top of page

 Our Mission

-The purpose of Leadership Santa Cruz County is to educate, motivate, and increase the awareness of individuals in leadership roles in Santa Cruz County, enabling them to address the issues, needs, and opportunities facing the county now and in the future.
+The purpose of Leadership Santa Cruz County is to educate, motivate, and provide skill building opportunities for leaders to build the confidence they need for leadership roles in Santa Cruz County, enabling them to address the issues, needs, and opportunities facing the county now and in the future.

 Alumni Association